magnuswatn/bigacme/docs/plugins.md

 Plugins
 ===

 Bigacme supports plugins, to be able to use DNS validation.
-This is useful for sites that are not avaible on the internet, or if port 80 is not avaible for http.
+This is useful for sites that are not available on the internet, or if port 80 is not available for http.

 A plugin should subclass the BigacmePlugin class, see [plugin.py](../bigacme/plugin.py).
 Everything should be pretty straith forward - it has similarities to certbot plugins.